-Former Jay, Mariner, Diamondback, Dodger, Ray, Giant, Padre, Astro....
-I’m sure I’m missing someone, right Red Sox, Jose Cruz, Jr. turns 47 today.
+Former Blue Jay, Mariner, Diamondback, Dodger, Ray, Giant, Padre, Astro and Red Sock, Jose Cruz, Jr. turns 49 today.

 Jose was a good player but never became the star we figured he’d be.
-Considering we picked him up, from the Mariners, for a couple of middle reliever types, Mike Timlin and Paul Spoljaric, he did pretty well for us.
-He was a 30/30 guy in 2001, with 34 homers and 32 steals, then the following year, he dropped to 18 homers and 7 steals.
+However, considering we picked him up, from the Mariners, for a couple of middle reliever types, Mike Timlin and Paul Spoljaric, he did pretty well for us.
+He was a 30/30 guy in 2001, with 34 homers and 32 steals; the following year, he dropped to 18 homers and 7 steals.

-He had the bloodlines, his father, Jose Cruz, was a great player for the Houston Astros back in the Astrodome days.
+He had the bloodlines.
+His father, Jose Cruz, was a great player for the Houston Astros in the Astrodome days.

 Happy Birthday, Jose.